cdsiren/Future-Of/_posts/check-eligibility.md

 _Breaking down the component pieces of web3 + 3 social auth_

-To claim, collectors first hit "[Check Eligibility](https://mint.onebigidea.xyz/)" and are prompted to follow austin\_hurwitz.lens Lens, verify their email address and follow @austin\_hurwitz on Twitter before minting.
+To claim, collectors first hit "**[Check Eligibility](https://mint.onebigidea.xyz/)**" and are prompted to follow austin\_hurwitz.lens Lens, verify their email address and follow @austin\_hurwitz on Twitter before minting.
 Once completed collectors are prompted to join Austin’s Guild to gain access to the OBI Telegram group.

 **Auth flow components:**

 *   **Connect wallet:**

-    *   _How_: using [Privy](http://privy.io/) as the wallet provider.
+    *   _How_: using **[Privy](http://privy.io/)** as the wallet provider.

-    *   _Why interesting_: Privy is part of a new breed of wallets that creates a [DID](https://disco.mirror.xyz/UqHHismf1ookU2JMMkX2DPBA5PiTVF7-4vQkshTukEg) for the user on connection.
+    *   _Why interesting_: Privy is part of a new breed of wallets that creates a **[DID](https://disco.mirror.xyz/UqHHismf1ookU2JMMkX2DPBA5PiTVF7-4vQkshTukEg)** for the user on connection.
 This card can associate email and social handles with an address

 *   **Confirm email:**